-Hungary: MAVIR entered HUPX intraday market24.
-July 2017. / SEE Energy News
+Hungary: MAVIR entered HUPX intraday market, SEE Energy News

 Hungarian power exchange HUPX announced that the national electricity transmission system operator MAVIR has been trading on its intraday market since 30 June.